LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 These values will be used to populate the corresponding entries in both the server capability statement (`GET [base]/metadata`) and the smart-configuration (`GET [base]/.well-known/smart-configuration`).

-For example, the following excerpt from a CapabilityStatement shows sample OAuth-related URLs (token, authorize, and register) as values of the `valueUri` elements.
+For example, the following excerpt from a CapabilityStatement shows sample OAuth-related URLs (register, authorize, and token) values in the `valueUri` elements.
 ```
 …
 "rest": [